top of page

 CONTACT US

-NOTE ON ARTIFICIAL INTELIGENCE
+NOTE ON ARTIFICIAL INTELLIGENCE

 AI tools were used to support brainstorming, structuring, drafting, summarising and editing during the development of new Project Studio.
 Final decisions on content, sources, structure, wording and design were made by the author.
 AI-generated material was reviewed, edited and checked against credible sources before inclusion.